 GCSEs for University Course Eligibility

-Many universities expect at least a grade C in English, maths and in some cases science (a 4 or 5 under the new structure).
+Many universities expect at least a grade 4 or 5 (equivalent to a grade C under the old alphabetical system) in English and Maths, and in some cases, Science.
 However, depending on the course you wish to study, some will go further and ask for specific GCSE subjects with certain grades.
-Some requesting up to seven GCSE subjects with excellent marks.
-This is evident in many career-related degrees such as:
+Some highly competitive courses and institutions request up to seven GCSE subjects with excellent marks.
+This is particularly evident in many career-related degrees such as:

 Engineering

-To study Chemical Engineering, you will typically need A Levels or equivalent qualifications in Chemistry and Maths, plus Physics for other engineering courses.
-You will therefore need to have good grades in Science and Maths GCSE.
+To study Chemical Engineering or other engineering disciplines, you will typically need A-Levels or equivalent qualifications in Maths and Physics (or Chemistry for chemical routes).
+You will therefore need to have good grades in Science and Maths GCSE to secure your college path to these Level 3 qualifications.

 Veterinary Science

 To qualify for veterinary schools, you are generally required to have at least five GCSEs (or equivalent Level 2 qualifications).
-These typically include Maths, English Language and Science as Double or Triple Award with preferably Biology and Chemistry.
-As courses are competitive at least a 6/B or higher should be achieved in all subjects.
+These typically include Maths, English Language, and Science (either as a Double Award / Combined Science or as separate Triple Award sciences, with a strong preference for Biology and Chemistry).
+As courses are exceptionally competitive, at least a grade 6 (B) or 7 (A) or higher should be achieved across your core GCSE subjects.

 Medicine and Dentistry

-To work in the medical profession at least seven GCSEs (or equivalent Level 2 qualifications) will be required at grades 6/B or above.
-This again must include Science, English Language and Maths.
-Where Science can be taken as a Double Award you should prioritise Biology and Chemistry, though a Triple Award including Physics would be wise.
+To work in the medical profession, your GCSE profile is heavily scrutinised; at least seven GCSEs (or equivalent Level 2 qualifications) will typically be required at grades 7 to 9 (A to A*).
+This again must include Science, English Language, and Maths.
+Where Science can be taken as a Double Award, you should prioritise Biology and Chemistry, though a Triple Award including Physics would be wise.

 Teaching

-At least a grade 4/C in GCSE Maths, English Language and Science (or an equivalent Level 2 qualification) will be required.
-If you wish to teach particular subjects then good marks in those subjects would greatly help your application.
+To enter a teacher training degree (such as a BA/BSc with QTS), at least a grade 4 (C) in GCSE Maths and English Language (or an equivalent Level 2 qualification) will be required.
+If you wish to teach primary education, you will also be required to have at least a grade 4 (C) in a Science GCSE.
+If you wish to teach particular secondary subjects, then good marks in those subjects at GCSE and A-Level would greatly help your application.

 The Value of Your Experience

-While your academic performance is taken highly into account, an increasing number of universities are also considering various other factors when assessing applications.
+While your academic performance is highly regarded, an increasing number of universities are also considering various other factors when assessing applications.

-As is the case when applying for work, if you can demonstrate you have the relevant experience, knowledge and you would be a good fit for the position, you can secure it over those solely with qualifications.
+As is the case when applying for work, if you can demonstrate you have the relevant experience and knowledge, and that you would be a good fit for the position, you can often secure it over those solely with qualifications.

-Mature students usually have a better work ethic due to being in employment, which can rub off on younger students.
-Plus, they are more likely to pay for their course than their younger coursemates!
+Mature students usually have a proven work ethic due to being in employment, which can be a highly positive influence on younger students.
+Plus, they are often more self-motivated and financially independent!

 In short, while you may not have the GCSEs most universities ask for, if you develop your skills and gain experience in your chosen subject, you can prove why you should have that place over another candidate.